45 years on, ‘lost’ masterpieces see light in split Cyprus

-NICOSIA, Cyprus (AP) — It took more than 45 years, but 219 paintings thought lost or stolen — artwork that includes some of the most significant works produced by Greek Cypriot artists — have gone on display.
+NICOSIA, Cyprus (AP) — It took more than 45 years, but 219 paintings thought lost or stolen that include some considered to be among the most significant works Greek Cypriot artists have produced were put on display Monday.

-The oil-on-plywood painting encapsulates the Greek Cypriots’ armed uprising against British colonial rule during the latter half of the 1950s that culminated in the Mediterranean island’s independence.
-With the canvas crowded with distorted figures, the distinctive work evokes one of Pablo Picasso’s best-known paintings, “Guernica.”
+The oil on plywood painting encapsulates the Greek Cypriot armed uprising against British colonial rule during the latter half of the 1950s that culminated in the island’s independence.

-“This is some of the most prized art in Cyprus and Greece,” said Yiannis Toumazis, an academic who serves on a committee tasked with using culture to build trust between ethnically divided Cyprus’ Greek and Turkish communities.
+“This is some of the most prized art in Cyprus and Greece,” said Yiannis Toumazis, a senior Greek Cypriot official on a committee made up of members from both communities that’s been tasked with fostering trust through culture.

-A sample of the paintings were unveiled at an exhibit Monday at a disused hotel straddling the U.N-controlled buffer zone that cuts across the capital of Nicosia.
+A sample of the paintings were unveiled at an exhibit Monday at a disused hotel straddling a United Nations-controlled buffer zone that cuts across Cyprus’ capital Nicosia.

-Greek Cypriot President Nicos Anastasiades and Mustafa Akinci, leader of the breakaway Turkish Cypriots, were on hand to launch the exhibit.
+Greek Cypriot President Nicos Anastasiades and Mustafa Akinci, leader of the breakaway Turkish Cypriots, were on hand to launch the exhibit before an array of guests that included artists from both communities.

 The works had languished in the basement of a cultural center in the breakaway Turkish Cypriot northern third of ethnically divided Cyprus.

-They were put in storage there after being rounded up from private collections and public galleries after a 1974 Turkish invasion that was triggered by a coup aiming at union with Greece.
+They were put in storage there after being rounded up from private collections and public galleries in the aftermath of a 1974 Turkish invasion that was triggered by a coup aiming at union with Greece.
 Although Turkish Cypriots declared an independent state, only Turkey recognizes it.

 But an agreement last year aimed at boosting trust between Cyprus’ Greek and Turkish speaking communities saw the paintings re-emerge.